moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 npx hardhat run --network dancebox scripts/deploy.js
 ```

-If you're deploying to another Tanssi Appchain, make sure that you specify the correct network.
+If you're deploying to another Tanssi appchain, make sure that you specify the correct network.
 The network name needs to match how it's defined in `hardhat.config.js`.

 After a few seconds, the contract is deployed, and you should see the address in the terminal.